sanx/sanx-blog-source/_posts/2014-07-23-reconfiguring-an-installed-package-in-debian-and-ubuntu.md

 ---
-title: Reconfiguring an installed package in Ubuntu, Debian, and other Ubuntu based distributions.
+title: Reconfiguring an installed package in Ubuntu, Debian, and other Debian based distributions.
 ---

 It's happened to me several times that I `apt-get install` some packages which